andi0815/ImageBatchRename/README.md

 * write at least one lambda statement!
 * Can this be done with only one instream per file?
 * package me nicely
+* improve progress output by adding a progress listener to statistics